destbg/SQLite.Framework/README.md

 In order to use this library in AOT scenarios, you need to make sure the objects you are querying are either:

-- Part of the assembly that is being AOT compiled (in other words it needs to be part of the code you see).
+- Part of the assembly that is being AOT compiled (the user's code).
 - Or simply make sure the classes are referenced in your code.

 ## Contributing

-This project is in early development.
 Feel free to:

 - Report bugs or missing features.
 - Submit PRs to add functionality or tests.